abelards/talks/201301-parisrb_press_pack.md

 # Ruby Press Pack
-I see lots of sad developers: I do Ruby at night, my day job is depressing.
+* I see lots of sad developers: I do Ruby at night, my day job is depressing.
-I see lots of sad managers: I'd love to hire Rubyists but I can't find them.
+* I see lots of sad managers: I'd love to hire Rubyists but I can't find them.
-Problem.
+**That's a problem, and an opportunity.
 Why?
-How to solve this?
+How to solve this?**

 ## Figures